- Regular maintenance is crucial for ensuring the longevity and reliability of your delivery fleet vehicles while minimizing maintenance costs.

 If you don’t have the team to look after fleet performance, consider using fleet maintenance software to provide top-notch service and maintenance of fleet vehicles.
 Delivery fleet management companies have the staff, experience, and connections with garages and maintenance companies to provide maintenance management solutions and fleet repair services – for a fee, of course.
 Having one of these companies handle all your fleet’s maintenance can take a big load off your mind and free you up to do more important work.

 A large part of vehicle maintenance is simply paying attention to the conditions of your commercial vehicles.
 This is something that can easily be assigned to your drivers in the form of a daily vehicle walk-around.
 Make it part of the commercial drivers’ jobs to:

 - Check tires for proper pressure

-- Monitor tires for tread wear
+- Monitor tires wear

 - Check oil, transmission fluid, washer fluid, and other levels